Skip to content

-We asked CG Spectrum Game Design Course student Oliver Rotter to take us through his process of creating a panoramic mountain scene in Unreal Engine.
+We asked CG Spectrum Game Design Foundations student Oliver Rotter to take us through his process of creating a panoramic mountain scene in Unreal Engine.
 This 3D environment was a side project that Oliver used to upgrade his skills along with the help of mentors Scot Bayless and William Faucher.
-Thanks Oliver for your meticulous step-by-step guide!
+Thanks, Oliver, for your meticulous step-by-step guide!

 oliver-rotter-cabin-1a